 Nearly all stoves sold in the UK today are DEFRA approved and compliant.
 With the exception of simple pot bellied stoves and single chamber incinerators.
 Open fires are not classified as appliances therefore all fuel burnt on a open fire in a smokeless zone must adhere to approved fuel types below.
 Gas and Oil Fired appliances (including boilers) are exempt from these controls.

-Wood : Must be burnt in a 'approved appliance' however wood kindling is acceptable in open fires.
+Must be burnt in an 'approved appliance' however wood kindling is acceptable in open fires.
 Approved appliances are stoves/small wood incinerators that have been tested to comply with British standard PD 6434 and British Standard 3841 Part 2.
-As mentioned above the majority of modern appliances in the UK are compliant but if you would like to check yours then the list can be obtained here.
+As mentioned above the majority of modern appliances in the UK are compliant but if you would like to check yours then the list can be obtained from the DEFRA website.

 Defra have produced a series of guides to raise awareness of actions that householders can take to reduce their impact on their health and air quality from domestic burning.
 These include advice on choosing the right stove, using the right fuels, maintenance and Smoke Control Area Rules and can be accessed via the following links: